2026 US Funding Workshop

 Moderators: Krystel Huxlin, University of Rochester and Julie Golomb, The Ohio State University

-Discussants: Cheri Wiggs, National Eye Institute (NEI); Ashley Fortress, NEI Training Division; Betty Tuller, Simon Fischer-Baum, and Dwight Kravitz, National Science Foundation (NSF)
+Discussants: Cheri Wiggs, National Eye Institute (NEI); Ashley Fortress, NEI Training Division

-This workshop will include panelists from NIH and NSF and will address key funding mechanisms for vision research in these US federal agencies and how these have evolved over the last few years.
+This workshop, which now only includes panelists from NIH, will address key funding mechanisms for vision research in these US federal agencies and how these have evolved over the last few years.
 In an open, interactive, Q&A format, our panelists will be invited to answer questions from moderators and the audience about how federal funding agencies are organized, their specific organizations’ current interests and priorities, as well as future directions.

 Discussants